 You may wish to buy currency while in China.
 However, it is important to know that there are different rules for foreigners and locals.

 Rules for Non-Nationals with a Work Visa

 Non-nationals who have a work visa are permitted to purchase a greater value of foreign currency than tourists.
-These individuals may purchase up to $500 US in foreign currency each day at the bank.
+These individuals are permitted to purchase up to $500 US cash in foreign currency each day at the bank.
 However, in practice non-nationals who want to purchase cash valued at $500 US can only do so 4-5 times per month maximum.
 As of 2022, most banks to not have foreign cash reserves on-site.

 To complete the transaction, they must meet several conditions, including the following:

 - The non-national has a visa that allows him or her to legally work in China.

 - The non-national must provide documented proof of where their money came from, like working for a Chinese employer

 The non-national will also need to bring relevant documents that show their identification and eligibility for the transaction, including the following: